 Children who are exposed to tobacco smoke, suffer from allergies, attend daycare or preschool, and experience acid reflux are more prone to developing sinusitis.

-Your child’s doctor or an ENT specialist will examine the ears, nose, and throat, and may order a CT scan to look for physical obstructions of the sinuses, to confirm a diagnoses of sinusitis.
+Your child’s doctor or an ENT specialist will examine the ears, nose, and throat, and may order a CT scan to look for physical obstructions of the sinuses, to confirm a diagnosis of sinusitis.

 Treatment depends on whether the condition is acute (short-term) or chronic (lasting 12 weeks or longer).
 Acute cases can be treated with antibiotics and nasal decongestant or saline sprays or drops.
 Symptoms should improve after a few days of treatment, but the full course of antibiotics (if prescribed) must be taken in order to prevent the sinus infection from returning.
-Chronic sinusitis is more serious, and requires a long-term medical or surgical solution.
+Chronic sinusitis is more serious and requires a long-term medical or surgical solution.
 An appointment with an otolaryngologist should be made in order to determine the best option for treatment.